The Explainer is where we explain an aspect of Chinese life. Simple. So now you know.

 In Hong Kong, this deliberate aloofness became the philosophy by which the entire colony was governed.
 The Elliott proclamation would be referred to in colonial courts for the next century and a half, and eventually it even acquired it's own "-ism."

-In the post-war boom years, Financial Secretary of Hong Kong Sir John Cowperthwaite coined the term "positive non-interventionism" to articulate the colony's economic policy direction; in reality, though, this idea had been in practice since Hong Kong's earliest days, and effected every sphere of life in the fragrant harbor.
+In the post-war boom years, Financial Secretary of Hong Kong Sir John Cowperthwaite coined the term "positive non-interventionism" to articulate the colony's economic policy direction; in reality, though, this idea had been in practice since Hong Kong's earliest days, and effected every sphere of life in 'the Fragrant Harbor.'
 Cowperthwaite believed that the aggregate of decisions made by individuals, even when mistaken, "is less likely to do harm than the centralized decisions of a government; and certainly the harm is likely to be counteracted faster."
-Sir John's brainchild, which saw real wages rise 50 percent and the number of households in acute poverty fall by two thirds, was in a way just the economic extension to Elliot's 1841 proclamation.
+Sir John's brainchild, which saw real wages rise 50 percent and the number of households in acute poverty fall by two thirds, was in a way just the economic extension of Elliot's 1841 proclamation.

 It took over half a century of lobbying, for example, for colonial authorities to outlaw the Cantonese tradition of mui-tsai, a system whereby poor families who produced daughters they were unable to adequately care for sold them to wealthier households where they would earn their keep as domestic helpers until coming of age.
 The practice ostensibly had benevolent intentions – these young girls would be sheltered, clothed, fed and educated, and their adoptive families were find them a suitable partner for marriage – but in reality it too often resulted in sexual abuse, exploitation and the kidnapping of girls from across the border.
 Although the colony's first ordinance in 1844 banned slavery, neither the colonial government nor local Chinese considered this to include the mui-tsai in domestic service.